 Ruptured or Damaged Spleen

-A splenic rupture or ruptured spleen can result from an enlarged, swollen spleen or a sudden blow to the left lower chest or left upper abdomen.
+A splenic rupture or ruptured spleen can result from an enlarged, swollen spleen or a sudden blow to the left lower chest or left upper abdomen17.

 It’s worth noting that a spleen can rupture hours or even weeks after trauma or injury.

-Blood-related diseases, malaria, and infectious mononucleosis can also increase one’s risk of a ruptured spleen.
+Blood-related diseases, malaria, and infectious mononucleosis can also increase one’s risk of a ruptured spleen18,19.

 What Can an MRI of the Spleen Show?